 MOD IAP/34A1/12

-RESOLUTION 135 (Rev. Guadalajara, 2010)
+RESOLUTION 135 (Rev. busan, 2014)

 ITU's role in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries1, and in implementing relevant national, regional and interregional projects

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-a) Resolution 135 (Antalya, 2006) of the Plenipotentiary Conference;
+a) Resolution 135 ( Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-b) Resolution 34 (Rev. Guadalajara, 2010) of this conference, on assistance and support to countries in special need for rebuilding their telecommunication sector;
+b) Resolution 34 (Rev. Busan, 2014) of this conference, on assistance and support to countries in special need for rebuilding their telecommunication sector;

-c) relevant resolutions of the World Telecommunication Development Conference (Hyderabad, 2010) – especially Resolution 17 (Rev. Hyderabad, 2010) and its annexes, on implementation of initiatives at the national, regional, interregional and global levels approved by the six2 regions; Resolution 32 (Rev. Hyderabad, 2010), on international and regional cooperation on regional initiatives; and Resolution 34 (Rev. Hyderabad, 2010), on the role of telecommunications/information and communication technology in disaster preparedness, early warning, rescue, mitigation, relief and response – as well as the provisions of the five programmes adopted by the conference and their linkage with those resolutions,
+c) relevant resolutions of the World Telecommunication Development Conference especially Resolution 17 (Rev. Dubai, 2014), the Dubai Action Plan on implementation of initiatives at the national, regional, interregional and global levels approved by the six2 regions; Resolution 32 (Rev. Hyderabad, 2010), on international and regional cooperation on regional initiatives; and Resolution 34 (Rev. Dubai, 2014), on the role of telecommunications/information and communication technology in disaster preparedness, early warning, rescue, mitigation, relief and response – as well as the provisions of the outputs adopted by the conference and their linkage with those resolutions,

 considering